royalvikingr/wordpress-aws-terraform/README.md

 - AWS CLI installed and configured with your credentials on your machine
 - Terraform installed on you machine
 - (optional) a text editor or IDE for making changes to the variables (or even the rest of the code)
-- (optional) git for cloning this repo to your local machine without having to manually copy-paste the individual files
+- (optional) git for cloning this repo to your local machine

 ### AWS services used
 - VPC